seafishleo/HW/HW16/README.md

 ## Results:
 ### Using bulleted lists and images of DataFrames as support, address the following questions:
 ![GITHUB](https://github.com/seafishleo/HW/blob/master/HW16/1.png)

-Checkout Times for Users:
-How many Vine reviews and non-Vine reviews were there?
+1. How many Vine reviews and non-Vine reviews were there?
 -- Vine program: 606; non-Vine program: 50271
-How many Vine reviews were 5 stars?
+2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
 -- 5-star reviews with Vine program is: 257
 5-star reviews non-Vine program is: 25187
-What percentage of Vine reviews were 5 stars?
+3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
 -- Percentage of 5-star reviews with Vine program is: 42.41%
 Percentage of 5-star reviews non-Vine program is: 50.10%